Celebrate Sustainably: Waste Reduction Tips

 - Holiday Trees.
 Remove decorations and stands from your natural holiday tree before composting.
 For Holiday Tree compost drop-off and curbside collection details, visit the Union City Holiday Service & Tree Collection page.

 - Bulky Item Collection Program.
 Single-family households are eligible to receive two (2) annual Bulky Item Collections at no additional cost to conveniently, safely, and responsibly manage items that are too large or bulky.
 Set aside reusable and recyclable materials to ensure these are collected for reuse and recycling and not sent to the landfill.
-Contact Republic Services at (510) 657-3500 to schedule your Bulky Item Collection.
-Multi-family residents should contact their property manager to arrange for a bulky item collection for an additional fee.
-Alternatively, the Property Manager may request an open-top debris box for community organized clean-up events for the associated container collection rate.
+Contact Republic Services at 510.657.3500 to schedule your Bulky Item Collection.
+Multi-family residents must contact their property manager to arrange for a Bulky Item Collection for an additional fee.
+Alternatively, the Property Manager may request an open-top debris box for organized clean-up events for the associated container collection rate.
 Learn more about this program here When Tidying Up When Tidying Up .